 - Control + Data plane isolation — Policies and applications configuration are isolated across tenants.
 Furthermore, the applications are provisioned on an isolated set of Avi Service Engines, not shared between tenants.
 This enables full tenancy.

-This flexibility, combined with the Platform’s ability to assign users to single or multiple tenants, gives the Avi Vantage Platform a high degree of configurability to meet a range of enterprise requirements and situations.
+This flexibility, combined with the Platform’s ability to assign users to single or multiple tenants, gives the Avi Platform a high degree of configurability to meet a range of enterprise requirements and situations.